Open-AudIT Enterprise brings three additional features to leverage your Open-AudIT installation - Dashboard, Maps and Scheduled Reports.

 We have also created (but not activated) a Group Definition to enable only devices with their "Manage in OAE" attribute enabled.
 You can edit this attribute using Bulk Edit or on an individual device details page.
 To activate the group go to menu -> Admin -> Groups -> Activate Group and enable it.
 Then (as per above) edit the Enterprise config file to use this particular group.

 Username and Password

 You can change the credentials for the Open-AudIT Enterprise user in the config file by editing the oae_username and oae_password fields.
-You will have to make corresponding changes in the Open-AudIT Community GUI for this user (menu -> Admin -> Users -> List Users).
+You will have to make corresponding changes in the Open-AudIT Community GUI for this user (menu -> Manage -> Users -> List Users).

 In the config file is a section named authentication.
 You can verify users logging into Open-AudIT Enterprise using their Open-AudIT Community credentials if you set auth_method_1 to openaudit in this section.
 You can have up to three methods of authentication. openaudit then htaccess are the defaults.

 The Dashboard gives a quick overview of important items in the Open-AudIT database.
 There are (initially) four distinct graphs: